Josh Bell Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.05).
+- The Athletics have a 6.00 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (111 total, 1.5 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (111 total, 1.5 per game).

-- The Athletics will send Medina (1-6) to the mound for his seventh start of the season.
-He is 1-6 with a 7.55 ERA and 37 strikeouts through 39 1/3 innings pitched.
+- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
+He's put together a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- His last time out came on Thursday against the Tampa Bay Rays, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up eight hits.
+- The right-hander last appeared on Thursday against the Tampa Bay Rays, when he threw 5 2/3 innings, allowing two earned runs while giving up seven hits.

-- The 24-year-old has an ERA of 7.55, with 8.5 strikeouts per nine innings, in eight games this season.
-Opponents have a .288 batting average against him.
+- The 29-year-old has amassed an ERA of 3.48, with 10 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.